Day 25 – National Preparedness Month Challenge – Emergency Sanitation

-You have the spread of disease under control, next consider what you will do when your family needs to answer the “call from Mother Nature”.
-According to Barbara Salsbury in Preparedness Principles “It does’t matter one little bit if the plumbing system is out of order.
-When you’ve got to go, you’ve got to go”
+You have the spread of disease under control; next, consider what you will do when your family needs to answer the “call from Mother Nature.”
+According to Barbara Salsbury in Preparedness Principles, “It doesn’t matter one little bit if the plumbing system is out of order.
+When you’ve got to go, you’ve got to go.”

-Our city sewage plants operate on electrical systems.
-Interruptions in service can occur because of storm damage, power outages, sabotage or broken pipes.
-If you are sheltering at home you can make your home toilet into a port-a-potty.
-Empty the water from the bowl, put in a heavy duty garbage bag and secure it with duct tape (tape the handle too).
-After each use, put in a small amount of chlorine bleach, secure the bag with a twist tie, and close the lid until it is used again.
+Create emergency sanitation right in your own bathroom city sewage plants operate on electrical systems.
+Interruptions in service can occur because of storm damage, power outages, sabotage, or broken pipes.
+If you are sheltering at home, you can make your home toilet into a port-a-potty.
+Empty the water from the bowl, put it in a heavy-duty garbage bag, and secure it with duct tape (tape the handle too).
+After each use, put in a small amount of chlorine bleach, secure the bag with a twisted tie, and close the lid until it is used again.

-- Duct tape to secure the garbage bag over the toilet bowl
+- Duct tape to secure the plastic garbage bags over the toilet bowl

 - Non-scented chlorine bleach or other disinfectant